The Golden Goose

 Simpleton thanked the dwarf.
 He chopped the tree, looked down among the roots, and something bright sparkled in the sunlight.
 A goose emerged - a goose with feathers made of pure gold!

 When Simpleton was sound asleep, the innkeeper's eldest daughter tiptoed into his room.
-She reached to grab the sleeping goose with the golden feathers.
+As quietly as she could, she reached to grab the sleeping goose with the golden feathers.
 But the moment her hand clasped the goose, it stuck!
-Try as she might, she could not remove her hand.
-"I may as well fall asleep," she thought.
-"I hope that by morning my hand will be free.
-Then I'll go back to my room before anyone finds out I even came in here."
+Try as she might, she could not pull her hand away.
+"I may as well fall asleep this way," she thought.
+"Hopefully by morning my hand will be free.
+Then I'll get back to my room before anyone finds out I came in here."

 Later that same night, the innkeeper's middle daughter slowly opened the door.
 She also tiptoed into the room with the intention of stealing the golden goose.
 But much to her surprise, snoring in the corner was her big sister!
 She tapped her big sister on the shoulder to wake her up.
 Alas!
 The moment she touched her sister's arm she, too, was stuck!